- Last Updated on 05 December 2013

 The South Australian Road Runners Club has a history of running "off road"!
 In the running boom of the 1980's, a number of trail events were held in the Adelaide Hills including the Kersbrook 50.
 In a period of over three to five years in the 1990's, Peter Allmand and Dave O'Donnell led a group of over twenty SARRC runners, to complete the running of the Heysen Trail from end to end.

 Trail Running was again revived with the running of the first Yurrebilla Trail 56km Ultra in 2007 by a group of 23 runners.
 The run was such a success that it was adopted as a formal event on the SARRC Calendar in 2008 and has been run each year ever since.
-In 2012, over 270 runners entered the event, making it the third biggest ultramarathon in the country!
+In 2013, 271 finsihed the event, making it the third biggest ultramarathon in the country!

 Following the running of the second Yurrebilla Trail 56km Ultra in 2008, a series of regular monthly runs were organised.
 In November 2008, 27 runners and walkers ran to the summit of Mt Misery in the Montacute Conservation Park.
 This was followed a month later with 38 runners and walkers running in the Scott Creek Conservation Park.The monthly trail series continued until the second part of 2011 when it was extended by the introduction of a weekly trail run which is now held most Sunday mornings.